-Spam Church illuminates the many ways spam mediates our social world through design, installations and field experiments.
-It is an antidote for the modern soul, providing digital interaction that subverts the spamminess we have all come to consume without really knowing it.
-Both an art collective and an aggregator of content from artists across the cyberverse that try to take back the internet from its colonizers and corporate overlords.
+An antidote for the modern soul, spam church provides digital interaction that subverts the spamminess we have all come to consume without really knowing it.
+The collective attempts to take back the internet from its colonizers and corporate overlords.

 WHAT IS SPAM?

 Spam is a connective tissue that holds together our corporate digital society together.
 Behind every webpage, power grid and email chain exist spam.
 Silently but universally, spam has taken hold of every aspect of technology, community, and religion.
 We celebrate this powerful material's ability to transform society through the vast network of artists who have made it their medium.
 For indeed the history of spam is the history of the post-internet era.